 - Representation of L5K, LLC, a joint venture between Lowe Enterprises Real Estate Group-East, Inc., CIM, Neighborhood Development Company and Bundy Development Corporation, in the $220 million mixed-use redevelopment project of City Vista in Washington, DC.
 This project was also a public-private partnership with the District of Columbia and was the result of extensive negotiations and documentation with the City.
 It now serves as the linchpin to the Mount Vernon triangle neighborhood.

-- Represented the Museum of Fine Arts in pursuing a Master Plan redevelopment of its Huntington Avenue campus in the Fenway neighborhood of Boston, designed by Pritzker Prize-winning architect Norman Foster, now under construction.
+- Representation of the Museum of Fine Arts in pursuing a Master Plan redevelopment of its Huntington Avenue campus in the Fenway neighborhood of Boston, designed by Pritzker Prize-winning architect Norman Foster, now under construction.
 The project includes interior renovations of the existing Museum building and significant new additions in several phases.

 - Representation of Bozzuto Development Group on the site assessment and entitlement process for two properties in Washington, DC.
 Our team successfully prosecuted a rezoning application to the Zoning Commission and an application to the Historic Preservation Review Board as well as a special exception and variance application to the Board of Zoning Adjustment.